chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 _2023-11-05_

-The other day, I stumbled upon [this article][1] which presents a minimalist way to declare and manage runtime state in your Clojure programs.
+The other day, I stumbled upon [this article by Maciej Szajna][1] which presents a minimalist way to declare and manage runtime state in your Clojure programs.
 Having used [Components][2], [Integrant][3] and then [Clip][4], this felt almost like cheating.
 Can something so simple actually work?
 Well, it actually does pretty well.
 Let's illustrate that by implementing a web server, pretty barebone, but with some "reloaded workflow".
+This won't be much more than a special case for the pattern demonstrated in the [Maciej's article][1], but it will serve as a foundation to build upon in future posts.

 ## A barebone webserver

-If you want to evaluate the code for yourself, you can find the the following examples in [this repository][5].
+If you want to evaluate the code for yourself, you can find the following examples in [this repository][5].

 First, let's add the `closeable` helper: